brenyodani/Rides/README.md

 ## Making a release in the AppStore

-### Storing the certificates

-The certificates should be stored in ~/.nextcloud/certificates/ so first create the folder if it does not exist yet:
+#### The certificates should be stored in ~/.nextcloud/certificates/ so first create the folder if it does not exist yet:

 ``
 mkdir -p ~/.nextcloud/certificates/